Equality Diversity and Inclusion

 In line with the Equality Act 2010 (Gender Pay Gap Information Regulations 2017), Greater Manchester Mental Health NHS Foundation Trust publishes an annual gender pay gap report.

-review our Gender Pay Gap Reporting and develop an action plan which includes recommendations on future reporting and monitoring on intersections between disability, gender, race, and sexual orientation by October 2023.
+As an inclusive employer we aim to develop and implement plans to eliminate pay gaps.
+Our intention is to review our Gender Pay Gap Reporting and develop an action plan which includes recommendations on future reporting and monitoring on intersections between disability, gender, race, and sexual orientation by October 2023.

 This will include recommendations published in the NHS equality, diversity, and inclusion improvement plan.